 Whole of Britain is now engulfed in a surge of patriotism and enthusiasm for the monarchy; as celebrations officially kicked in, community parties were held across the country, while thousands of people paraded through the city of Perth to mark the occasion.
 The main festivities will arguably be tomorrow, when the eagerly-awaited Thames Diamond Jubilee Pageant will take place.
 Hundreds of people are already camping in tents beside the Thames ahead of the pageant of about 1,000 boats that will sail through London on Sunday.
 The Queen will be aboard the royal barge decked with 10,000 flowers.

 To read more about Diamond Jubilee, visit this thread – The Queen’s Diamond Jubilee Celebrations 2012.
 To read more about Diamond Jubilee Weekend, visit this thread – The Diamond Jubilee Weekend – 2-5 June 2012.
 To read more about the upcoming Pageant, visit this thread – The Thames Diamond Jubilee Pageant, 3 June 2012.
 And finally, to make sure you don’t miss any of the festivities and to know when they are happening, be sure to visit this thread – The Diamond Jubilee Broadcast Times.Filed under British Royals

-Tagged Elizabeth II, Elizabeth II's Diamond Jubilee, Epsom Derby, Horse Racing, Sport.
+Tagged Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee, Epsom Derby, Horse Racing, Sport.